 4 2/3 cups (600g) gluten-free flour blend

-Put the potatoes, water, and 1/4 teaspoon of the salt in a medium saucepan and bring to a simmer over medium heat, then turn the heat down and cook the potatoes until fork-tender, about 15 minutes.
-Transfer the potatoes and their liquid to a bowl and let cool.
+Put potatoes, water, and 1/4 teaspoon of salt in a medium saucepan and bring to a simmer over medium heat, then turn heat down and cook potatoes until fork-tender, about 15 minutes.
+Transfer potatoes and their liquid to a bowl and let cool.

-Add the remaining 1 teaspoon salt, the milk, yeast, and sugar to the potatoes and stir to combine.
-Put the potato mixture and eggs in a blender.
-Turn the blender on low, gradually increase the speed to medium-high, and puree until the mixture is smooth, about 30 seconds.
+Add remaining 1 teaspoon salt, milk, yeast, and sugar to potatoes and stir to combine.
+Put potato mixture and eggs in a blender.
+Turn blender on low, gradually increase speed to medium-high, and purée until mixture is smooth, about 30 seconds.

-Transfer the potato mixture to the bowl of a stand mixer fitted with the paddle attachment (or use a hand mixer), add the flour, and mix on low until all of the potato mixture has been absorbed by the flour.
-Increase the speed to medium-high and beat until the dough appears smooth and elastic, about 30 seconds.
-Use a rubber spatula to scrape the dough into a clean bowl.
+Transfer potato mixture to bowl of a stand mixer fitted with paddle attachment (or use a hand mixer), add flour, and mix on low until all of potato mixture has been absorbed by flour.
+Increase speed to medium-high and beat until dough appears smooth and elastic, about 30 seconds.
+Use a rubber spatula to scrape dough into a clean bowl.
 Cover with plastic wrap and let it rise for 2 1/2 hours, until not quite doubled.

 Grease a 13- by 4- by 4-inch pain-de-mie or Pullman loaf pan and lid.
-Use a rubber spatula to stir the dough together and then transfer it to the prepared loaf pan.
-Cover loosely with plastic wrap and let rise until it reaches the top of the pan, about 2 hours.
+Use a rubber spatula to stir dough together and then transfer it to prepared loaf pan.
+Cover loosely with plastic wrap and let rise until it reaches top of pan, about 2 hours.
 Meanwhile, 1 hour before baking, preheat oven to 400°F (200°C).

-Remove the plastic wrap from the pan and slide the lid into place.
-Bake the bread for 45 minutes.
-Turn the heat down to 350°F (180°C) and bake for 30 minutes more.
+Remove plastic wrap from pan and slide lid into place.
+Bake bread for 45 minutes.
+Turn heat down to 350°F (180°C) and bake for 30 minutes more.

-Remove the bread from the oven and invert it onto a rack set over a baking sheet.
-Lift off the pan and bake the bread for 10 more minutes.
+Remove bread from oven and invert it onto a rack set over a baking sheet.
+Lift off pan and bake bread for 10 more minutes.
 The internal temperature should be 210° to 212°F (99° to 100°C).
-Turn off the oven, open the door, and let the bread cool on the rack for 30 minutes.
+Turn off oven, open door, and let bread cool on rack for 30 minutes.

-Remove the bread from the oven, transfer to a rack, and let cool to room temperature completely before cutting.
-Well-wrapped, the bread will keep at cool room temperature for up to a week.
+Remove bread from oven, transfer to a rack, and let cool to room temperature completely before cutting.

 13- by 4- by 4-inch pain-de-mie or Pullman loaf pan with lid, blender, stand mixer